some-ip-com/open-someip-spec/src/someip-sd.rst

 * Length [uint16]: Shall be set to 0x0009.
 * Type [uint8]: Shall be set to 0x03.
 * Reserved [uint8]: Shall be set to 0x00.
+* ID [uint32]: The ID for the CRC.
 * Alive-Counter [uint32]: Shall be set to the value of the alive counter.
 If no alive counter exists, the value of the Request-ID shall be used in this field.
-* CRC [uint32]: Shall contain the value of the CRC polynom used for protection of this message.
+* CRC [uint32]: Shall contain the value of the CRC of this message.
 The CRC polynom shall be specified by the system department.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_580